NaincyKumariKnoldus/hannskie.github.io/README.md

 # space-theme-cv
+By Hannah Mendoza (@hannskie)

+Description:
 My first accomplished space-themed CV using HTML5 and CSS3 elements.
-The main page was officially finished on January 8, 2021 while the "unavailable" page was finished a day later.
+This project was created as part of my activity in Web Programming course in UDEMY.
+The main page structure was officially finished on January 08, 2022.

+Launched Date: Officially launched on January 9, 2022, 8:18 PM PHT
 Status: Currently Updating (for icon and images sources and other pages)

+All rights to the images, gifs, and icons used in this website goes to the original owners/designers.